TakenagaT/TeaseMe/README.txt

 - play a detailed tutorial (tutorial.xml) and learn how it works
 - import milovana flashteases
 - import milovana htmlteases *NEW*
-- download more optional teases at official thread

-Optional Sample Teases
+- download more optional teases at official threa Optional Sample Teases
 ----------------------
 A detailed tutorial tease is included into the main archive.